dstim-degree-objectives

 The above listed are in addition to those learning objectives and competencies acquired in the undergrad prerequisite programs, including but not limited to Native American Healing and Medicine, Ayurveda and Yoga Therapy, Traditional Chinese Medicine, as well as Indigenous Traditional Native, Natural and Tribal Medicines, Biblical or medicine principles of religious, sacred and or ecclesiastical origins and Red Cross Approved or Authorized Adult CPR-AED, First Aid Certification.
 The CPR-AED Certification must be current or renewed as a requirement for issuing an A.C.N.M.
 Diploma and N.A.I.C.
 Legal Shield Licentiate license for Holistic Services.

-Educational Programs Accredited/ Recognized by State of Florida D.O.E., N.A.I.C., and A.N.C.B.
+Educational Programs Accredited/ Recognized by the State of Florida D.O.E., N.A.I.C., and A.N.C.B.

 If you want to start more simply and with less cost and commitment… Consider one of our other great educational programs: